Blackwoodsounddesign/spatialsuite/README.md

 2DAmbisonic - A fairly simple implementation of a basic 2D ambisonic mic array.

 # Thank You
-To Tom Erbe, Bobby McElver, and the Norman Design Fund for invaluable assistance while creating these projects.
+To Tom Erbe, Bobby McElver, and the Norman Design Fund for invaluable assistance while creating this suite.